Long-standing issues require thoughtful solutions

 This RCP storm sewer was installed in a historic part of the city and was designed using a confined O-ring gasketed joint.
 These O-ring joints meet the strict requirements of ASTM Specifications C361, Reinforced Concrete Low-Head Pressure Pipe; and C443, Joints for Circular Concrete Sewer and Culvert Pipe, using flexible, watertight rubber gaskets.
 They also meet the requirements of the Bureau of Reclamation specification for the type R-4 joint and are suited for reliable, yet economical transmission of water at internal pressure heads of up to 125 ft.

-Traditional repair methods such as excavation were not an economical option, so the city researched a variety of trenchless methods to make the repair from the inside of the pipe, including chemical grout, cured in place pipe (CIPP) and mechanical internal joint seals.
+Traditional repair methods such as excavation were not an economical option, so the city researched a variety of trenchless methods to make the reinforced concrete pipe repair from the inside of the pipe, including chemical grout, cured in place pipe (CIPP) and mechanical internal joint seals.
 In 2010, the city decided to do a trial installation of the HydraTite internal joint seal system for the purposes of evaluation.
 Two 84-in.
-HydraTite internal joint seals were furnished and installed by Cretex Specialty Products, a distributor of manhole and pipe joint sealing technologies located in Waukesha, Wis.
+HydraTite internal joint seals were furnished and installed by Cretex Specialty Products, a distributor of manhole and pipe joint sealing technologies located in Waukesha, Wisconsin.
 After approximately six years of successful service on the two trial seal installations, the city hired a consulting engineer to design, bid and construct the repairs utilizing the HydraTite internal joint seal system.

 In the fall of 2016 the project was put to public bid and awarded to the low bidder, HydraTech Field Services LLC of Cincinnati.
 The bid included furnishing and installing 231 HydraTite internal joint seals of varying sizes, including 215 84-in., one 72-in., 10 60-in. and five 48-in. seals.
 There also were bid items for traffic control, storm sewer cleaning, lift hole patching, manhole chimney rehabilitation and other miscellaneous items.